Management Team

 Dr. Marié Smith has a PhD in Physical Oceanography from the University of Cape Town, and has been specializing in marine remote sensing for 15 years.
 She is a senior researcher in the Coastal Systems and Earth Observation Research group at the Council for Scientific and Industrial Research (CSIR) of South Africa.
 Her interests lie in optical water type classification and algorithm development, and harnessing satellite earth observation data for coastal marine applications such as harmful algal bloom detection, aquaculture, fisheries and water quality decision support around Africa.
 She is leading the CSIR contribution within the Horizon 2020 All Atlantic Ocean Sustainable, Profitable and Resilient Aquaculture (ASTRAL) project, supporting technology development and validation at aquaculture operations around the Atlantic.
 She is the principal investigator of the SANSA/NRF New Earth Observation Frontiers Development of new high resolution water quality observation capabilities for coastal and estuarine systems (EO4WQ) project, and is actively involved in post-graduate student supervision and training across Africa.

-Dr. Jianwei Wei, GST and NOAA – Photo and Bio coming soon!
+Dr. Jianwei Wei, GST – Photo and Bio coming soon!

 Dr. Kate Fickas, ESRI – Photo and Bio coming soon!

-Dr. Evangelo ‘Vagelis’ Spyrakos, University of Stirling – Photo and Bio coming soon!
+Dr. Evangelos ‘Vagelis’ Spyrakos, University of Stirling – Photo and Bio coming soon!

 photo of Paul DiGiacomo